karma4u101/lift-jquery-module/README.md

 - JQuery-Migrate v1.2.1 (availabilaty - module v2.8 and above) see [JQuery-Migrate](https://github.com/jquery/jquery-migrate/)

-JQuery-Migrate is usefull for migrating older jQuery code to jQuery 1.9+ it can be used for detecting and restoring APIs or features that have been deprecated in jQuery
+JQuery-Migrate is useful for migrating older jQuery code to jQuery 1.9+ it can be used for detecting and restoring APIs or features that have been deprecated in jQuery

 Usage Benefits